Bolsonaro swears in fourth Brazilian health minister as pandemic spirals | Health

 Bolsonaro swears in fourth Brazilian health minister as pandemic spirals

 Brazilian President Jair Bolsonaro on Tuesday swore in his fourth health minister since the coronavirus pandemic began last year, as the country struggles with a record-breaking surge in deaths that is overwhelming its healthcare system.
-Two sources said Bolsonaro had sworn in cardiologist Marcelo Queiroga in a closed ceremony at the presidential palace.
+Bolsonaro swore in cardiologist Marcelo Queiroga in a closed ceremony, the Health Ministry said in a statement.
 Tapped by the president on March 15, Queiroga replaces Eduardo Pazuello, an active-duty army general who has overseen most of Brazil's pandemic response.

 It remains to be seen what path Queiroga will chart as health minister.
 Pazuello's two predecessors both left government after clashing with Bolsonaro's views on COVID-19.
 The far-right president, a former army captain, is under growing pressure to take the crisis more seriously, after spending most of the year playing down the virus, sowing doubts about vaccines and fighting state and local lockdown measures, which he said hurt employment.
 This month Brazil has become the latest epicenter of the global pandemic, blighted with a lumpy vaccine rollout and a nationwide patchwork of public health restrictions against an outbreak pushing the country's hospitals to the breaking point.